inaka/FadeButton/README.md

 ![Sample](https://raw.githubusercontent.com/inaka/FadeButton/master/Assets/V2/screenshot2.png)

 - `fadeDuration` for setting how long the fading effect lasts.
-- Then, the properties `textColor`, `image` and `backgroundImage` (that can be different for each state config) will be affected by the fading effect when the transitions between `.normal` state and the `.highlighted` state (and vice versa) occur.
+- Then, the properties `textColor`, `image` and `backgroundImage` (that can have different values set for each state config) will be affected by the fading effect when the transitions between the `.highlighted` state and the `.normal` state occur.
   - For instance, if you set `textColor: .white for: .normal` state and `textColor: .yellow for: .highlighted` state, the user will see a fading text effect from yellow to white after releasing the button.

 Sample Project